shivenigma/blog-backup/ckfpqmlhk01b85ts19fbu46w4.md

 - Implement no meetings days in a week or no meetings time range in a workday.
 - Plan all your meetings within the first or second half of the day.
-- Reduce the number of meetings you need, asynchronous discussions are more than enough.
+- Reduce the number of meetings you need, asynchronous discussions are better.

 ---